ucsb-cs32/s21/_lab/lab03.md

 <h2 id="task-4-testing---implement-the-dataaq-class-exactly-as-specified-for-testing">Task 4: Testing - implement the dataAQ class exactly as specified for testing</h2>
 <h3 id="specific-cases-that-must-match-output-eg-state-with-the-youngest-population">specific cases that must match output (e.g. state with the youngest population)</h3>

-<p>For the sake of testing please implement a class that can aggregate data and print out results from specific queries, named `dataAQ’.
-This class should be filled in using the blank dataAQ and dataAQ.cpp files provided.
+<p>Work on filling in the specified methods in dataAQ.cpp.
 See testStates.cpp for example of how this class will be used.
 Again, the exact implementation is up to you, but your dataAQ class must support the following methods:</p>

 ```